 The main benefit of TRIM is that it performs the removal operation in advance, and when write operations occur, it finishes it faster without wasting any time in the removal process.
 When TRIM does not work automatically at the system level, the performance of SSD will degrade as the time passes by.
 Read How to Make a Pen Drive Write Protected in Windows 10 to learn more.

 So, in Windows 10, you can manually Trim SSD on Windows 10 Using PowerShell and in the below section we present you a series of steps for the same.
 In addition, TRIM is also compatible with both ReFS and NTFS file systems respectively in the OS.

 Let us now head towards the steps and learn more about TRIM.

 Trim SSD on Windows 10 Using PowerShell

-Step 1 – Press Win + X keys jointly and allow the power user menu come into view.
+Step 1 – Press Win + X keys jointly and allow the power user menu to come into view.
 From the list of various options, click the option namely Windows PowerShell (Admin).

 Know more ways to Open Elevated PowerShell on Windows 10 After Creators Update.

 Step 2 – Agree to the UAC prompt by clicking the Yes button and move to the next step.